Loren Legarda: Early life

 Loren Legarda was born on January 28, 1960, in Malabon (then a municipality in Rizal) as Lorna Regina Bautista Legarda, the only daughter of Antonio Cabrera Legarda and Maria Salome Basilia "Bessie" Gella Bautista.
-Her maternal grandfather was Jose P. Bautista, editor-in-chief of the pre-Martial Law newspaper, The Manila Times, while her maternal grandmother was Carmen Gella de Bautista of Pandan, Antique.
-Legarda's maternal great-grandfather, Ariston Rendon Gella, was a member of the Malolos Congress that crafted the Philippine Constitution of the First Philippine Republic.
-Her great-great-uncle Vicente Gella was governor of the province while her great-granduncle was mayor of Sibalom.
-A brother of her grandfather, Bartolomé Gella, also served as governor of Antique.
+Her maternal grandfather was Jose P. Bautista, editor-in-chief of the pre-Martial Law newspaper, The Manila Times.

 As a teenager, she appeared as a print and television model.
-She attended Assumption College from primary to high school, where she was a grade school valedictorian.
-She graduated cum laude from the University of the Philippines Diliman in 1981 with a bachelor's degree in broadcast communications and was President of the UP Broadcast Association.
+She attended Assumption College from primary to high school.
+She graduated from the University of the Philippines Diliman in 1981 with a bachelor's degree in Broadcast Communications and was President of the UP Broadcast Association.
 She pursued post-graduate courses on special studies towards professional designation in journalism from the University of California, Los Angeles.

-Career in journalism
+Career in journalism and broadcasting

 Legarda began a career in journalism as a reporter for RPN, during which she covered topics including Imelda Marcos' trip to Kenya and the People Power Revolution.
 During this period, she obtained a master's degree in National Security Administration from the National Defense College of the Philippines, graduating at the top of the class with gold medals for Academic Excellence and Best Thesis.
 Later, she would move to the reopened ABS-CBN.
 She became the co-anchor of the television newscast, The World Tonight with Angelo Castro, Jr., and became the host of the current affairs series, The Inside Story.

 As a journalist, Loren earned the Gawad Cultural Center of the Philippines, Catholic Mass Media Hall of Fame, Kapisanan ng mga Brodkaster ng Pilipinas Golden Dove Award, Ten Outstanding Young Men (TOYM) from the Philippine Jaycees (1992), The Outstanding Women in the Nation's Service (TOWNS) Award (1995), and the Benigno Aquino Award for Journalism (1995), among more than 30 awards.